Coalition for Rainforest Nations: History

 At the request of then Prime Minister of Papua New Guinea Sir Michael Somare, the participating nations have agreed to base the Secretariat for the Coalition for Rainforest Nations at Columbia University in the City of New York.
 The CfRN was formed after a speech given on May 10, 2005, at Columbia University by Somare.
 After its establishment, the CfRN launched a new method of environmental sustainability known as Reducing Emissions from Deforestation and Forest Degradation (REDD+).

 This specific sustainability method involves the protection of forests by incentivizing developing countries to reduce deforestation.
 Developed by the United Nations Framework Convention on Climate Change (UNFCCC), this method has allowed the CfRN to provide developing countries with incentives for reducing forest degradation and enhancing carbon stocks.
 The CfRN's initial implementation of REDD+ in 2005 has lasted many years, leading to significant advancements in environmental sustainability.
 REDD+ has since been implemented into Article 5 of the 2015 Paris Agreement and other worldwide climate agreements.
 This has allowied the CfRN to expand its status as an intergovernmental organization, as REDD+ efforts have been widely successful.

 Since its formation, the Coalition has been instrumental in the establishment of the World Bank's Forest Carbon Partnership Facility and the United Nations' UN-REDD program.
 Further, based upon these efforts by the Coalition, various industrialized countries (including Norway, the UK, Germany, France, Japan, Australia, Finland, and others) have currently pledged around US$3.0 billion.
 This money is directed toward capacity building and incentives to reduce rates of deforestation in participating developing countries.
 By collaborating together to reduce rates of deforestation, the relationship between these countries emphasizes the importance of trust among CfRN member states.
-Collaoration between countries is fostered by the CfRN's promotion of conservation efforts regarding current environmental issues.
+Collaboration between countries is fostered by the CfRN's promotion of conservation efforts regarding current environmental issues.